Frequently Asked Questions

 IT FAQs: The Drug Shortage App from LogicStream Health™

 What information does The Drug Shortage App contain/process?

 How is access controlled and logged?

 The customer controls logins to the application, and what level of access each user has – ranging from read-only to full administrative access.
 The Drug Shortage App has audit logs of activity.

 Will PHI (Protected Health Information) be processed in The Drug Supply App?

 Yes, although it remains on-premises (it never leaves your network), and is not displayed to end-users.
-It is limited to database IDs and timestamps.
+It is limited to encounter numbers and dates.
 A business associate agreement (BAA) will be part of the agreement.

 Will The Drug Shortage App require that any of its hardware be installed on the customer’s network?

 Has LogicStream Health’s security been verified?

 Yes.
 Every year, LogicStream Health has an independent third party assess its security, including administrative controls, internal-facing technical controls, external-facing technical controls, web application vulnerability testing, and web application penetration testing.
 We also undergo an initial and often repeating assessments as part of every customer relationship.
 LogicStream’s SaaS software is hosted in a SOC2 Type II and HITRUST-certififed data center (see https://docs.microsoft.com/en-us/compliance/regulatory/offering-home) and LogicStream is currently pursing its own SOC 2 Type II certification.